1 in 15 people have COVID-19 infection in Jefferson County, health officials estimate

-LOUISVILLE, Ky. — Officials with Metro Public Health and Wellness says the omicron variant of COVID-19 is spreading in Louisville at an alarming rate.
+LOUISVILLE, Ky. — Officials with Metro Public Health and Wellness say the omicron variant of COVID-19 is spreading in Louisville at an alarming rate.

-Doctor’s with the health department revealed Tuesday that numbers show 3% of Louisville’s population is infected with the virus.

-“Doubling that means 6%, or six out of every 100 people in a room would test positive.
-That’s one of every 15 people that you see is positive for COVID,” she said.

 “It’s clear from our wastewater data that COVID is everywhere.
-We are seeing levels 10 times higher than at the peak of the delta wave in August,” Director Dr. Sarah Moyer said.
+We are seeing levels 10 times higher than at the peak of the delta wave in August,” said Dr. Sarah Moyer, the director of the Department of Public Health and Wellness.
 “We know from the wastewater as well that omicron has virtually replaced delta and is now the main variant in our community sewage samples.”

 “When you look at the areas of the city with the lowest vaccination rates, they also have some of the highest wastewater levels of COVID and the highest number of infected people today,” Dr. Moyer said.
 “In those communities, we are concerned that there’s probably twice as many people positive.”

+According to health department data, 3% of Louisville’s population is infected with the virus, but health officials believe that number could be much higher.

+“Doubling that means 6%, or six out of every 100 people in a room would test positive.
+That’s one of every 15 people that you see is positive for COVID,” Moyer said.

-With the high number of infections also means the uptick in hospitalizations.
-Health officials said about 90 more people have been admitted to the hospital within the last 7 days.
+The high number of infections also means an uptick in hospitalizations.
+Health officials said about 90 more people have been admitted to the hospital within the last seven days.

 Louisville set a record high of hospitalizations with 413, surpassing the previous record of 399 set in Dec.
 2020.
 Officials are reminding those who are unvaccinated that the virus can cause a strain on hospitals and resources.